-Arial photography by Google Earth shows this field to contain a pair of double ring-ditches.
-The land in which these ring ditches stand was acquired by Queens College Oxford around 1510 to 1529, but why they should want to own it is anyone's guess.
+Arial photography from Google Earth suggests this field to contain a pair of double ring-ditches.
+The land in which these ring ditches lie was acquired by Queens College Oxford around 1510 to 1529, but why they should want to own it, is anyone's guess.
 The CADAS booklet says that this land is private property, and suggests we do not trespass.

 I have drawn a line in white to mark the moon-line, which comes down from Hounds Hill where the flint was found.